Can a Faster Flow Nipple Cause Gas?

 Burping Techniques That Actually Help

-Burping can help release trapped air that may be causing your baby discomfort, and doing it regularly during feeds can reduce gas buildup.
+Burping can help release trapped air that may cause your baby discomfort.
+Regular pauses during feeds can also reduce gas buildup.

-Hold your baby against your chest and gently pat their back, or sit them upright on your lap with head and neck supported.
+Hold your baby against your chest and gently pat their back.
+You can also sit your baby upright on your lap with the head and neck supported.

-If one method doesn’t work, switch positions: laying your baby belly-down across your lap can help move air out.
+If one method doesn’t work, switch positions.
+Laying your baby belly-down across your lap can help some babies move air out.

-Keep the environment calm and quiet so your baby’s mouth stays relaxed and they don’t swallow more air.
+Keep the environment calm and quiet so your baby’s mouth stays relaxed.
+A tense or crying baby may swallow more air.

-Notice your baby’s cues, because some need more frequent burping than others based on feeding speed and gas sensitivity.
+Notice your baby’s cues because some babies need more frequent burping than others.
+Feeding speed and gas sensitivity can both change what works best.

-You don’t have to force it—steady, patient practice usually works best.
-Additionally, maintaining a balanced diet can enhance energy levels for both you and your baby, which may further help reduce gas issues.
+You don’t have to force it.
+Steady, patient practice usually works best.
+A balanced diet can also support your energy while you care for your baby.

 Simple Ways to Soothe a Gassy Baby

-A few simple soothing moves can help a gassy baby feel better fast.
-You can start with gentle bicycle legs to ease baby’s gas and help release trapped air.
+A few simple soothing moves can help a gassy baby feel more comfortable.
+You can start with gentle bicycle legs to help move trapped air.

-Then add a brief tummy-time session after feedings so gravity supports digestion.
-Keep the feeding environment calm and low-key; less crying means less swallowed air.
-A warm, not hot, towel on the belly can soothe discomfort, and a light circular massage on the tummy or back may move trapped gas along.
+A warm, not hot, towel on the belly may soothe discomfort.
+A light circular massage on the tummy or back may also help gas move along.

 - Soft legs pedaling in the air

-- Tiny hands resting on a warm towel
+- Tiny hands resting near a warm towel

 - Your palm making slow circles on the belly